-Broiler Premiere
+Broiler Premiere Class

-- 1. Each exhibitor may enter only one cockerel in this class. - 2.
-Poultry exhibitors must show proof of purchase that confirms hatch date of May 1 or after of the current year. - 3.
-Entries for the Broiler Premiere Class shall be brought to the fair grounds on Thursday by 8:00 p.m.
-They will then be taken to be dressed by the committee. - 4.
-The top 3 carcasses (1st, 2rd, and 3rd) from above classes will be sold at auction on Friday of the fair. - 5.
-Owners are responsible for deposition of their poultry carcass, either taking it home, or selling it.
+- a) Each exhibitor may enter only one cockerel in this class. - b) Poultry exhibitors must show proof of purchase that confirms hatch date of May 1 or after of the current year. - c) Entries for the Broiler Premiere Class shall be brought to the fairgrounds on Thursday by 8 p.m.
+They will then be taken to be dressed by the committee. - d) The top 3 carcasses (1^a, 2^a, and 3^a) from above classes will be sold at auction on Friday of the fair. - e) Owners are responsible for deposition of their poultry carcass, either taking it home, or selling it.

-Light Breeds, egg production - 2-3 pullets 1 year old 2 year old Heavy Breeds, egg production - 2-3 pullets 1 year old 2 year old Meat Type, Cornish Crosses (hatched May 1 or later) - 2 cockerels 1 vear old 2 year old Meat Type, anything other than Cornish cross - 2 cockerels 1 year old 2 year old Domestic Specialty, Bantam - 1 male/female pair 1 year old 2 year old Domestic Specialty, all others - 1 male/female pair 1 year old 2 year old Ducks - 1 male/female pair (wild or domestic) 1 year old 2 year old Geese - 1 male/female pair 1 year old 2 year old Turkeys - 1 male/female pair 1 year old 2 year old Wild Fowl, Other-1 male/female pair (Entries may NOT be from classes listed above) 1 vear old 2 year old
+Poultry Division

+Light Breeds, egg production - 2-3 pullets

+Heavy Breeds, egg production - 2-3 pullets

+Meat Type, Cornish Crosses (hatched May 1 or

+later) - 2 cockerels

+Meat Type, anything other than Cornish cross - 2 cockerels

+Domestic Specialty, Bantam - 1 male/female pair

+Domestic Specialty, all others - 1 male/female

+pair

-Egg Display
+Egg Display Class

 - 1. Each display must include 1 dozen of the same type of egg. - 2.
-Deliver egg exhibits to poultry barn between 12:00 and 12:30 and 2:00 the day of the show. - 3.
+Deliver egg exhibits to poultry barn between 12 and 12:30 p.m. the day of the show. - 3.
 Exhibit tags needed on egg cartons; tags are available for pick up in the fair office.

 White